 We define culture as the shared attitudes, beliefs, values, and norms that shape our behavior.
 HSBC's culture is rooted in our purpose and shaped by our values: We value difference; We succeed together; We take responsibility, and We get it done.
-These guide us in all our actions, underpin our culture and set out the behavior we expect.
+These guide our actions, underpin our culture and clarify the behaviour we promote, reward and encourage.
+The group-wide behaviours underpinning our values are designed to support a wide range of outcomes including a risk culture that is effective in managing risk and that leads to good conduct outcomes

 We believe that behavior is one of the clearest expressions of culture.
 This means our culture is not static.
 As new challenges and opportunities emerge, our culture has to adapt to help us achieve our strategic outcomes.
 We assess culture through employee sentiment, observed behavior and business outcomes.
-We do not consider risk culture as something separate to HSBC's overall culture; rather, it is simply a way of looking at how our culture either supports or inhibits our ability to manage risk.
+We do not consider risk culture as something separate to HSBC's overall culture; rather, it is simply a way of looking at how our overall culture supports the way we manage the risk we are comfortable in taking in order to operate effectively.
+It is most clearly expressed through our behaviours that support robust risk-based decision making and day-to-day risk management, across all three Lines of Defence ("LOD").

 Our culture creates the environment that either enables or inhibits us in delivering the right conduct outcomes.
 Conduct impacts can arise across all risk types and are sometimes referred to as "conduct risk".
 Conduct risk is often defined as the risk to the delivery of fair customer outcomes or to market integrity.
 Each of us in AMIN has a role in in supporting the delivery of good conduct outcomes for customers and maintaining the orderly and transparent operation of financial markets.
 The effectiveness of the RMF depends on our staff living the values, behaviors, and principles contained within the framework.